adamwb/Jupiter/README.md

 # Jupiter
 Big Planet

 Hello Jupiter.Jupiter is a gas planet.
+It is relatively near the asteroid belt.
 Hi  back.